dgtized/stack-mitosis/README.md

 ## IAM Policy Generation

 Stack-mitosis can also generate an IAM policy for an automated user to update a particular environment.
 The policy uses the database names from the planned changeset to calculate these minimal permissions.
-While they have been elided from the example below, the ARNs are locked to the account & region.
+While they have been elided from the example below, the ARNs are locked to the specific account & region used.

 ```
 $ clj -m stack-mitosis.cli --source mitosis-prod --target mitosis-demo --iam-policy